• 2048

 American Checkers (English Draughts)

-International Checkers, also known as Polish Draughts, is played on a 10x10 board with 20 pieces per player.
+International Checkers, also known as Polish Draughts, is played on a larger 10x10 board with 20 pieces per player.
+Capturing is mandatory, and kings are much more mobile: they can travel any number of open spaces diagonally, similar to a chess queen moving on diagonals.

 Brazilian Checkers